t41372/Open-LLM-VTuber/README.md

 - Azure Text-to-Speech (API required)

 No live2D yet.
 I am still trying to figure out how to make live2D work on Mac.
+> The biggest issue here is to run it on mac.
+Many existing solutions use VTube Studio to power the live2D puppet.
+They use some kind of plugin in VTuber Studio to capture all of the sound from the desktop to control the puppet's mouse.
+On macOS, however, it is very difficult to capture sound from the desktop.
+Hence, I'm still looking for ways to do it.

 ### Install